Marketing’s Shift from Brand to Revenue

 Most organizations have a way to track leads and ops or engagement within accounts.
 It’s not the lack of data””it’s the ability to do meaningful things with it.

-In spite of sophisticated technologies and increased responsibilities, many teams still struggle with the ability to connect data to revenue or forecast marketing’s impact on the bottom line.
+Despite advanced technologies and growing responsibilities, many teams still struggle to connect data to revenue or forecast marketing’s impact.

-According to The CMO Survey, sponsored by Duke University, Deloitte, and the American Marketing Association, marketers say barely a third of available data are used to drive decision making in their companies.
-The second largest barrier that prevents them from using analytics is the lack of people who can span the world of marketing analytics and marketing practice.
+The CMO Survey, sponsored by Duke, Deloitte, and the AMA, found that marketers use barely a third of available data for decision-making.
+The second biggest barrier is the lack of people who can bridge marketing analytics and practice.

-Of course, we need analysts and business ops talent, but the real need is for the marketing team””in its entirety””to be focused on contribution to revenue.
+While analysts and business ops talent are important, the real need is for the entire marketing team to focus on contributing to revenue.

 How do you get there?
 Here’s a simple breakdown: